leonardr/botfriend/README.md

 ```

 Hilarious, right?
 You'll be running this script a lot, probably as
 part of an automated process.
-On my site run `botfriend.post` every
+On my site I run `botfriend.post` every
 five minutes.
+(I show an example of how to do this at the end of this
+document.)

-If your bot isn't scheduled to tell a joke,
+If your bot isn't scheduled to tell a joke, `botfriend.post` will do
-`botfriend.post` will do nothing.
-Run it again now -- nothing will
+nothing.
+Run it again now -- nothing will happen.
-happen.

 ```
 $ botfriend.post
 ```

-Number Jokes just told a joke, and (as you told it in `bot.yaml`) it's
+Number Jokes told a joke the first time you ran it, and (as you told
-only supposed to tell one joke an hour.
+it in `bot.yaml`) it's only supposed to tell one joke an hour.
+So, no
+new joke.

+If you were to wait an hour and run `botfriend.post` again, you'd get
+another joke.
+But don't wait -- keep going through this tutorial!

 ## Running a script on just one bot